min2ha/ukwa-site/content/target/47019/index.en.md

   "subject": "Magic"
 }

-# Guardian, The: Why English culture is bewitched by magic

 From Merlin to Harry Potter, English magic has a long tradition.
 Damien Walter asks the question 'what does it say about today's culture?'